ooni/spec/backends/th-007-nwcth.md

 Note that `url`, and `dns` should always be present.
 The `endpoint` field is empty if, e.g., there is an `NXDOMAIN` error.

-If the `url`'s authority contains an IP address rather than a domain, the test helper should include the corresponding address inside `dns`.
+If the `url`'s authority contains an IP address rather than a domain, we should include the corresponding address inside `dns`.

 The test helper guarantees that `CtrlResponse.urls[0]` is the measurement for `CtrlRequest.url`.
 Subsequent